Ticketfly-UI/ticketfly-css-doc/README.md

 This project is the rendered docs of [ticketfly-css](https://github.com/Ticketfly-UI/ticketfly-css).

+## Configuring Modules

+The CSS in every module is fetched on each visit to `/available-css` to ensure the doc is in sync with updates.

+To add/remove modules, assuming the ticketfly-css structure doesn't change, simply make a pull request to edit module names [here](https://github.com/Ticketfly-UI/ticketfly-css-doc/blob/master/app/routes/available-css.js#L6).

 ## Prerequisites

 You will need the following things properly installed on your computer.